abersheeran/typedmongo/README.md

 </details>

-### Table
+### Document

-- `Table.load`: Load data from dict to instance, and validate the data.
+- `Document.load`: Load data from dict to instance, and validate the data.
-- `Table.dump`: Dump the instance to jsonable dict.
+- `Document.dump`: Dump the instance to jsonable dict.

 ### Field